Mange is one of the various skin infections that causes a great deal of agonies to our dogs.

 The eggs laid under the dog's skin hatch in 3-8 days.
 After hatching, the larvae feed on the skin and grow into numphs.
 They continue to live in those "tunnels" under the dog's skin until they become adult mites.
 Then, the adult mites mate and the lifecyle repeats (in 2-3 weeks).

-Scabies is highly contagious among dogs and cats and can be transmitted to humans so caution is necessary.
+Scabies is highly contagious among dogs and cats, and can also be transmitted to humans so caution is necessary.

 These mites do best living on your dog, but can exist for several days off a host - up to three weeks in a moist, cool environment.
 Average lifespan for mites living off a host in a typical home is about two to six days.

-Areas commonly affected include the chest, tummy, the "armpits", and ears - areas where there is not much hair.
+Areas commonly affected are those where there is not much hair, and include the chest, tummy, the "armpits", and ears.
 Scarcoptic mange causes great discomfort to the dogs due to intense itching.

 Because of the highly contagious nature of scabies, infested dogs must be isolated.